SPAAM-community/AncientMetagenomeDir/assets/documentation/dates/README.md

 ## archaeological_historical_date

 - Specify the range or singular date reported in the paper that corresponds to an archaeological or a historical date.
 - The date must be reported in years Before Present (BP), understanding present as 1950.
-Eg. if a burial has a grave dated to 1600 AD, the date should be entered as **350** (350 years BP).
+E.g. if a burial has a grave dated to 1600 AD, the date should be entered as **350** (350 years BP).
 - Where dates are given as a period range they should be converted to BP. eg. ‘6th-5th millennium BC’ should be entered as **7950-5950**.
 - When both archaeological dates and radiocarbon dates are reported, enter each date into the relevant field.
 (Though * *uncalibrated radiocarbon dates* * are the priority.)
 - When there is only a radiocarbon date reported specify `DNE`.